dotnet/msbuild/Rebuilding-when-nothing-changed.md

  * [http://www.andreas-reiff.de/2012/02/when-visual-studio-keeps-rebuilding-projects-that-have-not-changed/](http://www.andreas-reiff.de/2012/02/when-visual-studio-keeps-rebuilding-projects-that-have-not-changed/)
  * [MSDN: How to build incrementally](https://msdn.microsoft.com/en-us/library/ms171483.aspx)

-Consider using https://github.com/KirillOsenkov/MSBuildStructuredLog and search the build log for "Building target completely" and "out-of-date" messages.

 Strings to search for in the build logs:
  * `Building target "CoreCompile" completely`
  * `is newer than output`
  * `out-of-date`

+Consider using https://github.com/KirillOsenkov/MSBuildStructuredLog to help with searching through the build log.